 It’s important to check the charges that make up your monthly bill.
 Depending on how many services you have bundled with your provider, there could be a few different payments that contribute to your total bill.

 Your bill should show a breakdown of the cost of each service you pay for.
 Some of these services, such as a home phone package, could have different charges each month based on your usage.

-So if you notice that your bill has increased slightly, it could be because you used one of your services more than normal.
+So if you notice that your bill has increased slightly, it could be because you've used one of your services more than normal.
 Or you may have used it in a way that could result in extra charges, such as international or daytime calls.

-Keeping track of the changes in these payments can help you reduce your monthly costs going forward.
+Keeping track of the changes in these payments can help you reduce your monthly costs.